 She turned, pulled back the bedding, pulled down his boxers as he lifted his body, he awaited her lips, instead she stepped onto the bed, one knee either side of him, pausing for him to object, she lifted it into place, still watching and then slowly lowered herself, observing him the whole time – the feeling made his eyes close, the heat – her heat.
-Inside her.

 ‘Mademoiselle is not going to answer your call this evening.
 I know exactly where she is and what she’s doing, I’m angry beyond words.
 Emma begged me not to do this but she knew the agreement was over.’

 ‘Nikki, wait.
 I get the idea Genie is with him now.’
 She said nothing.
 ‘OK, we have the right but is this the right way for us to start?’

 ‘I think we’ve already started, my darling,’ she grinned.
 He had to own that that was so.
 ‘Listen, Bebe,’ she continued, ‘I’m in this for far higher stakes than anger and revenge, far higher stakes than just sex but I see before me un homme ambivalent.
 I am not playing a game with you, Hugh, so please don’t play a game with me.
 It’s a simple enough question – do you want me and me alone as your woman?
 Yes or no?’